 -Dynamically allocated Storage

--Assign the amount of disk space you'd like to be added to the Virtual machine
+-Assign the amount of disk space you'd like to be added to

 -Click create